Gallicchio-Lab/openmm_sdm_workflow/README.md

 make PythonInstall
 ```

-The `sqlitebrowser` application is very useful to inspect DMS files.
+The `sqlitebrowser` application is very useful for inspecting DMS files.

 ### Desmond

-In this tutorial we will use academic Desmond as part of the Schrodinger's environment to assign OPLS2005 force field parameters.
+In this tutorial, in order to assign OPLS2005 force field parameters, we will use academic Desmond as part of the Schrodinger's environment.
 Download and install [Maestro/Desmond](https://www.deshawresearch.com/downloads/download_desmond.cgi).
-If you have it, the commercial version of Maestro/Desmond also works, of course.
+Naturally, the commercial version of Maestro/Desmond is also functional.

 ### Msys